-Many College of Engineering classrooms contain document cameras, designed to show documents, transparencies, or physical objects to an audience via a display in the room.
+Many College of Engineering classrooms contain document cameras designed to show documents, transparencies, or physical objects to an audience via the display in the room.
 Models may vary in resolution displayed depending on the size and needs of the room, and can capture images at up to 30 frames per second.
 The controls also vary by model, but all document cameras allow the operator to adjust the images displayed, including zoom, focus, contrast, and white balance.

 No image on display

 First verify that the document camera has power and is turned on.
 If you see a blue screen and/or “No Signal” message, verify that the proper input source is selected on the touchscreen panel.
 Touch Doc Cam for the source.
 If the Doc Cam source is already selected, select a different source and then select the Doc Cam source again.